 Our sales to unaffiliated customers outside the U.S. are primarily to customers in Canada, Japan, China and Korea.
-Our export sales are comprised primarily of logs, lumber and wood chips to Japan, Canada, China and Korea.
+Our export sales from the U.S. are comprised primarily of logs, lumber and wood chips to customers in those same countries.